xoplog/xop-go/README.md

 - The full set of OpenTelemetry `semconv` (Semantic Conventions) to be imported into `xopconst` (or perhaps somewhere else).

+- Performance has been neglected for a while to focus on other things.
+Performance will be a focus again.

 ## Historical context

 Observability code and technique is rapidly evolving.
 The [Open Telemetry](https://opentelemetry.io/) project is the focus of most of the energy now.
 Until Open Telemetry releases a Go logger, there still isn't a well integrated logs and traces package.

 That is beginning to change.
 There is now a
 [Zap/OTEL integration](https://github.com/uptrace/opentelemetry-go-extra/tree/main/otelzap).